events2025/events2025.github.io/index.md

 # 📡 EEL - Events & Environment Library

 An event represents any occurrence of interest at a specific point in space and time.
-**🛰️ Events in Context** is a community-driven knowledge base designed to explore event data and understand events within their historical, societal, or environmental contexts.
-Accompanied by the literature review *"Neural Spatio-Temporal Point Processes"*, this project focuses on a practical and hands-on approach to event data analysis.
+**🛰️ Events & Environment Library** is a community-driven knowledge base designed to explore event data within their historical, societal, and environmental contexts.
+Complemented by the literature review [Neural Spatio-Temporal Point Processes](https://arxiv.org/pdf/2502.09341), this project takes a practical, hands-on approach to analyzing and understanding spatio-temporal event patterns.

 ## Content

 1. 🔴 **Tutorials**: Easy-to-follow guides that introduce users to event processing and showcase interesting datasets of events and contextual data, such as meteorological information.
 2. 🟠 **Websites**: Useful resources to help you get started in the field.